mw-orcl/Move_Improve/lab700/content.md

 ## Step 4: Upload the Database Dump File

-We have conveniently exported the Swingbench database into a Data Pump .dmp file.
+For this workshop we have conveniently exported the Swingbench database into a Data Pump .dmp file.
 The file is called **soedump18C_1G.dmp**.
 This file can be found in the Oracle Object Store at:

 ​	1.
 From your OCI console, select Object Storage.